NielsPilgaard/Pilgaard.BackgroundJobs/src/Pilgaard.CronJobs/README.md

 # Installing

-With NuGet:

-    Install-Package Pilgaard.CronJobs

 With the dotnet CLI:

     dotnet add package Pilgaard.CronJobs

-Or through Package Manager Console.
+Or through Visual Studio or Rider.

 # Usage